Hands-on training for the postural care workforce

 About this event

 - Pre-recorded training sessions to be accessed over an 8-week period

 - Independent learning workbook

 - Two live on-line discussion with trainers Rachel Wright and Sarah Clayton

-The course will run for 4 weeks, from the beginning to end of each month.
+The course will run for 8 weeks.
 A delegate is expected to do around 8 hours independent learning using the videos and workbooks .
-There will be a hosted live event on zoom in the beginning and end of the course (typically Wednesday lunchtime or evening – whichever is easiest for you).
-This is an opportunity to ask questions, get assistance and meet others delivery hands on postural care.
+There will be 2 hosted live event on Zoom.
+The final event is compulsory in order to receive CPD certification This is an opportunity to ask questions, get assistance and meet others delivery hands on postural care.

 People with complex needs, deserve a thorough, co-ordinated postural care service.
 We only get one body and yet people with complex disabilities don’t always get the ‘annual service’ afforded the equipment they use.
 Posture Positive report 2020 found training is a key aspect to developing resilient and robust 24-hour postural care for people with complex needs.
 The key ingredients to excellence in postural care comes in equipping the people delivering hands on care with knowledge and confidence.